pinin4fjords/shinyngs/README.md

 (This script can be found under `exec`).

-This is designed to take a regular file complement and produce an app.R.
+This is designed to take a regular file complement of

+- Expression matrices
+- Metadata (samples and features)
+- Contrasts (which sample groups to compare)
+- Differential resutls (e.g. from DESeq2) containing P values and fold changes

+.. and produce an app.R.
+This currently covers the basic use cases and I haven’t go to the gene sets etc, that will be future work.

 It even deploys to shinyapps.io (see [here](https://shiny.rstudio.com/articles/shinyapps.html) for more info, provide the correct information, and **provided you install `shinyngs`